Causes & Remedies

 Continue the above daily until the cold sore is gone.

-*Caution: do not use St. John’s Wort along with prescription medications without first checking with a doctor of pharmacist for interactions.
+*Caution: do not use St. John’s Wort or Viranon along with prescription medications without first checking with a doctor of pharmacist for interactions.
 It is usually quite safe, but it can interact negatively with some prescriptions.
-Do not use St. John’s Wort while pregnant.
+Do not use St. John’s Wort or Viranon while pregnant.

 **If you do not absorb all of the magnesium in Paramin, the magnesium draws water to it in the intestines and can cause diarrhea.
 So if you get diarrhea while following this protocol, simply cut back on the Paramin until the diarrhea is gone.
 You may use plain Endo-met Calcium or other-brand calcium to replace any amount of Paramin you have to cut out.